-The plain and honest truth is, when you diet down for your show you will lose some muscle mass along with your body fat.
-Therefore, I highly recommend you have at least one good year of solid muscle-building weight training under your belt before you start to prep.
+The honest truth is, when you diet down for your show you will lose some muscle along with body fat.
+Therefore, I highly recommend you have at least one good year of solid muscle-building under your belt before you start prep.

 A quality off-season muscle building program consists of training 4-5 days a week along with light to moderate cardio.
 Then, as a competition approaches training can be increased to 5-6 days a week and added cardio can be applied.

 Finally, the third little on how to prepare for your first figure contest is to prep progressively so burn body fat and spare as much lean muscle mass as possible.

 One of the biggest mistakes many first time competitors make is that they start their figure prep 100% full-force right out of the gate.
 Listen… You will be prepping for at least 12 weeks.
 You need to make sure you don’t run out of energy the first month.

 If you blindly start your prep on 1200 calories, you have really no room to lower them when it comes time to tweak your diet.
 Start your calories a little higher, as recommended in Figure Competition Secrets, and lower them accordingly as needed.